vekatze/neut/book/src/language-tour.md

 [The Section 3.3 (Noetic Programming)](./noetic-programming.md) explains how to use a noema.
 Using a noema, you can avoid unnecessary cloning operations.
 This is essential when you write an efficient program.

-[The Section 3.4 (Namespaces and Modules)](./namespaces-and-modules.md) explains how namespaces and modules work in Neut.
-The module system of Neut is special in that it takes advantage of checksums.
-The section also explains how to share your works with others.
-You'll see how the Semantic Versioning has practical significance in Neut.

-[The Section 3.5 (Parallelism and Mutability)](./parallelism-and-mutability.md) explains how to accomplish parallelism in Neut.
+[The Section 3.4 (Parallelism and Mutability)](./parallelism-and-mutability.md) explains how to accomplish parallelism in Neut.
 You'll also see how channels can be used as mutable variables.

 A ticket for this language tour is free of charge.
 Just click the "Next Page" and you'll get one.
 Enjoy.